ralvescosta/the_kubernetes_book/README.md

   - **Packaging apps for Kubernetes**:

     1. Packaged as a container

     2. Wrapped in a Pod

     3. Deployed via a declarative manifest file

+  - **The declarative model and desired state**:

+    - Declare de desired state

+    - Post it to the API

+    - K8S implements the desired state on the cluster

+    - A controller makes sure the observer state of the application does not vary from the desired state.

+  - **Pods**:

+    - In the K8S the atomic unit of scheduling is the Pod.

+    - Inside the Pod we could have one container or some containers.
+It's more normal to had one container inside a Pod

+  - **Pod anatomy**:

+    - Keeping it high level, Pods ring-fence an area of the host OS, build a network stack, create a bunch of kernel namespaces, and run one or mode containers.
+If you're running multiple containers in a pod, they all share the same Pod environment.

+    - If two containers in the same Pod need to talk to each other they can use Pod's localhost interface.

+  - **Pod lifecycle**:

+    - Pods are mortal.
+They're created, they live and they die.
+If the die unexpectedly you do not bring then back to life.
+Instead K8S stars a new one in its place.

+  - **Pod immutability**:

+    - Pods are also immutable - this means you do not change them once they're running.
+For example, once a Pod is running, you never log on to it and change or update irs configuration.
+If you need to change or update it, you replace it with a new one.
+Whenever we talk about updating Pods, we really mean delete the old one and replace it with a new one.

+  - **Deployments**:

+    - Deployment is a higher-level K8S object that wraps around a Pod and adds features such as self-healing, scaling, zero-downtime rollout and versioned rollbacks.

+  - **Service objects and stable networking**:

+    - Because of the Pod volatility we need to use a tool to help to handle the network traffic.
+Every time a new Pod is created or a old Pod is deleted we need to now which Pod we can communicate and K8S use the Service to do that. the Service provides a reliable name and IP it's also load-balancing the request to the "Same Pods"